Union of Vietnamese Student Associations of Southern California: Anh Chi Em (ACE)

 The Anh Chi Em (ACE) is a mentorship program that was established in 2010 to provide High School students guidance and support as well as having a role model in their life.
 We also encourage higher education and development in leadership, social, and intellectual skills.

-Through this "little brother/sister" program, the intention was to provide guidance and sanctuary for the future leaders in our community and other communities as well.
-The program aims to continue to progress each year and help create a project that could potentially grow into a community staple.

 Summit

 Held on September 24, 2016, at California State University, Fullerton.
 UVSA Summit is a one-day event to develop technical and professional skills specific to leadership officer positions.
 With this year's theme, "Pride and Legacy," the aim was to inspire officers within UVSA to be proud of their dedication and commitment to their respective communities and leave a lasting legacy for generations to come.

 Other project programs

-Vietnamese Culture Night Initiative

-Formed by various Vietnamese Culture Night director who are part alumni of various member schools, the purpose of the program was steadily push and deal with the various Vietnamese culture night showcases within Southern California, to ensure that they produce a quality performance without the loss of heritage and culture.

-Project U

-Formed originally as means to showcase UVSA members dance talent, Project U was revived in 2016 to be a modern dance team.

-Collective Philanthropy Project

-Alongside with multiple regions and UNAVSA, UVSA has assisted since 2005 helping fund raise in the UNAVSA Collective Philanthropy Project.